rillian/2019-gsoc/README.md

 ### Localization.

-An Arabic interface translation is something we'd like to do for the reader interface.
+An Arabic interface translation is something we'd like to do for the reader.
 Scaife-viewer is using django to do this, can try one of the vue.js packages on the readhomer re-write.

 ### CTS GetCapabilities doesn't scale.